-With a dentist appointment scheduled for 9:30 am tomorrow morning, a Buffalo, NY man will reveal the tiny case of dental floss hidden within his medicine cabinet along a teeth whitener with light.
+With a dentist appointment scheduled for 9:30 am tomorrow morning, a Buffalo, NY man will reveal the tiny case of dental floss hidden within his medicine cabinet.

 Zachary Emmett, 37, purchased the package almost four years ago while on a layover at Newark Liberty International Airport.
 “I had popcorn in my teeth, but I almost didn’t get it since it was so overpriced,” recalls Emmett.
 “But then I was just like ‘what the hell,’ and I’m sure glad I did, because we ended up stalling on the runway for two hours and it would’ve been super annoying.”

 “We know everyone flosses the night before,” says the staff of Dr. Ryan Worman.

 The $4.99 box of Reach Mint Waxed Dental Floss will be joined by repertory players toothbrush, toothpaste, and Dixie cup full of water, who will support the tiny star on his big night.
 “I couldn’t do what I do without everyone’s help,” floss says of the well-rounded cast.